Trump loses last-ditch bid to delay hush money trial

-The former US president is accused of covering up his former lawyer Michael Cohen’s $130,000 payment to porn star Stormy Daniels in exchange for her silence before the 2016 presidential election about a sexual encounter she said she had with Trump a decade earlier.

-A New York state appellate judge on Monday denied Donald Trump’s bid to delay his 15 April criminal trial on charges stemming from hush money paid to a porn star while the former US president seeks to move the case out of Manhattan.
+NEW YORK, April 8 (Reuters) - A New York state appellate judge on Monday denied Donald Trump's bid to delay his April 15 criminal trial on charges stemming from hush money paid to a porn star while the former U.S. president seeks to move the case out of Manhattan.

 Associate Justice Lizbeth Gonzalez issued her decision shortly after a half-hour hearing at the Appellate Division in Manhattan, a mid-level state appeals court.